IrhamJ/Scarlett/README.md

 ## 3. Solutions for ETL Pipeline and Incremental Processing

-This section details the implementation of the Python-based Mini-ETL Pipeline, demonstrating clear functional modularity, business logic transformation, and a robust incremental loading mechanism.
+This section details the implementation of the Python-based Mini-ETL Pipeline, demonstrating clear functional modularity, business logic transformation, and a  incremental loading mechanism.

 ### 3.1 Mini-ETL Pipeline Implementation